okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

 ## Generate the JWK using the Admin Console

 Generate a public/private key pair using the Admin Console.
-Since this is an Early Access feature, contact [Support](https://support.okta.com) to have it enabled for your org.

 > **Note:** Use the Admin Console to generate a JWK public/private key pair for testing purposes only.
 For a production use case, use your own internal instance of the key pair generator.
 See this [key pair generator](https://github.com/mitreid-connect/mkjwk.org) for an example.